shadow-cs/delphi-leakcheck/README.md

 * Independent object structure scanning (with object cycle detection, complete allocation visualization and graph generation - with aid of Graphviz)
 * Complex leak ignoring options (including object graph ignore from entry point)
 * Minimal external dependencies (even for stack tracing - for basic implementations)
-* Interception of virtual calls on freed objects
+* Interception of virtual (and interface) calls on freed objects

 ## Setup ##